 - damage caused by visitors or other people living at the property.

 A tenant can't alter or add to a property without the landlord's written consent.
-This includes installing some sort of strap or brace to secure furniture to a wall (eg a bookshelf).
+This includes installing a strap or brace to a wall to secure furniture like a bookshelf or television.

 If a tenant removes something they have added to the property with the landlord's consent, they need to repair or pay for the repair of any damage this may have caused.

 A landlord can't unreasonably withhold consent for a tenant to make changes that support services such as digital television and internet access.